Bill Maher: Political views

-Maher often eschews political labels, referring to himself as "practical".
-He identifies as liberal and stands against political correctness.
+Maher often eschews political labels, referring to himself as "practical"; however, he has generally held moderately liberal views over the years.
+Maher stands against political correctness.
 In his words, "The difference is that liberals protect people, and P.C. people protect feelings."
 In the past, he has also described himself as a libertarian, and has also referred to himself "as a progressive, as a sane person".
 In a 2012 panel discussion with Salman Rushdie, Maher counted himself, Rushdie, and others such as Christopher Hitchens and Sam Harris as "9/11 liberals", noting that they differentiate themselves from many mainstream liberals in saying that not all religions are alike and that they are not bigoted in criticizing a particular religion.
 He said in a later interview: "It's ridiculous to label criticism of a religion as a phobia of a religion.
 I'm going to criticize any person or group that violates liberal principles...."
+He has addressed his Republican fans who have asked him why he, after frequently criticizing the Democratic party over the years for various policies and decisions and being "so good in roasting the woke nonsense-peddlers", won't just "go all the way and join" the right-wing by saying that "because I don’t want to live in North Korea".

 Maher favors the ending of corporate welfare and federal funding of non-profits; he also favors the legalization of gambling, prostitution, and cannabis.
 Maher also supports the death penalty.
 Maher describes himself as an environmentalist, and he has spoken in favor of the Kyoto treaty on global warming on his show Real Time.
 He often criticizes industry figures involved in environmental pollution.
 He is a board member of People for the Ethical Treatment of Animals.
 The comedian has noted the paradox of people claiming they distrusted "elite" politicians while at the same time wanting elite doctors to treat them and elite lawyers to represent them in court.

-Maher has been critical of the #MeToo movement, describing it in February 2018 as McCarthyism.
-He has supported Chris Matthews against allegations of sexual harassment in 2020.
+After NPR CEO Katherine Maher defended NPR's journalism as "completely unbiased" at a congressional hearing in March 2025, Bill Maher characterized the radio network as "crazy far-left" and called for defunding public media outlets, arguing that the country is "past the age" of subsidizing them.